Outdoor expedition guide

 Nordic glass domes

-From adrenaline-fueled climbs to meditative walks, nature offers endless possibilities for movement.
+From vertical climbing to forest bathing, nature offers endless possibilities for active travel.

-Kayaking across glacial lakes provides a unique perspective on the surrounding peaks, while trail running builds stamina on technical terrain.
-Every activity invites a different interaction with the landscape, whether scaling vertical rock faces or foraging for edible plants in the undergrowth during autumn.
+Canoeing glacial lakes provides perspective on peaks, while mountain biking builds stamina on technical terrain.
+Every activity invites interaction, from scaling limestone crags to foraging wild edibles in the dense forest undergrowth.

 Alpine trekking routes